jmcerrejon/howiti/README.md

 ## Installation & use

 -   Clone the repo using `git clone https://github.com/jmcerrejon/howiti.git`.
+-   Rename/Copy .env.example to .env and fill the variables.
 -   Install the dependencies with `pip install -r requirements.txt --no-cache-dir`.
 -   Run the `tools/recreate_db.py` script to create the database.
 -   For developer mode, run the app with `fastapi dev main.py`.
 For production use: `fastapi run`